 Coursework requirements include departmental PhD courses and seminars and any additional courses needed to develop competency for scholarly research.
 Because the type of coursework and statistical training varies among programs, students should refer to each program for details on its curriculum.
 Students complete their coursework in eight quarters or two years of study.
-Students must maintain full-time registration and an overall “B” average while studying within the doctoral program.
-Beginning in year three, doctoral students will register for TGS 500 (Advanced Doctoral Study).
+Students must maintain full-time registration.
+Students must also maintain an overall “B” average (3.0) at a minimum; their program, however, may require a higher GPA.
+Students should consult with their PhD coordinator regarding expectations.
+Doctoral students, beginning in year three, will register for TGS 500 (Advanced Doctoral Study).
 Click here for a list of doctoral classes offered during the academic year.

 Doctoral students are expected to be on campus full time and involved in the research and teaching activities of the department throughout the year, including summer quarter, to qualify for continued funding.
 Students who will be away from campus for more than three (3) weeks during an academic quarter need the approval of their PhD coordinator and dissertation advisor, if students have a dissertation advisor at this point in their studies.
 Unexcused absences may disqualify students from receiving financial aid from the Kellogg School of Management and/or Northwestern University.